 Agates are made of silica, SiO_2 (the elements silicon and oxygen).
 They started out as empty bubbles inside lava.
-After the lava cooled, silica and other minerals (probably dissolved in hot water) seeped in, then cooled and crystallized, forming beautiful colored rings.
+After the lava cooled, silicon (and tiny amounts of other elements) dissolved in hot water then seeped in, cooled, and crystallized, forming beautiful colored rings.